 Behavior is a subcategory of Evolution and Science.

-To understand how evidence from behavior challenges the theory of evolution, click to read the following posted articles –
+To understand how evidence in Behavior scientifically challenges the theory of evolution, consider reading the following –

 Darwin Then and Now is an educational resource on the intersection of evolution and science and the challenges facing the theory of evolution.